daronphang/investment_resources/consolidated_financial_statements/supplementary_analysis/terminologies.md

 ## Extinguishment of Debt:
 Removing a liability from Balance Sheet when bonds reach their maturity and holders are paid face value of security.

+## Stock Based Compensation:
+- Non-cash pay offered to employees in the form of stock options, RSU, and performance shares.
+- Startup firms may lack cash or want to invest cash flow into growth initiatives, hence making equity compensation an option to attract high-quality employees.
+- Expensed under COGS or operating expenses in Income Statement, and added back in Cash Flow from Operating Activities as it is classified as non-cash expense.